Database Backup (DBS) provides features such as single-table restoration, geo-redundancy, and long-term archiving for Oracle instances.

 - No public network IP: Port's self-built database (accessed through the database gateway)

 Database Type The type of the database that you want to back up.
 Default value: Oracle.
-Instance Region
+Region

-This parameter is displayed only when you set the Database Location parameter to User-Created Database with Public IP Address <IP Address:Port Number>, Express Connect DB/VPN Gateway/Intelligent Gateway, or No public network IP: Port's self-built database (accessed through the database gateway).
+This parameter is displayed only if you set the Database Location parameter to User-Created Database with Public IP Address <IP Address:Port Number>, Express Connect DB/VPN Gateway/Intelligent Gateway, or No public network IP: Port's self-built database (accessed through the database gateway).

-Gateway instance ID
+Gateway instance ID The ID of the database gateway.

 SID The system identifier (SID) of the database that you want to back up.
 Database Account The username of the account that is used to connect to the database that you want to back up.
 Password